Tuesday, November 11, 2025

 And what he said didn’t really bother me, you know?

-Because he was up front about it.
 You knew what you were dealing with until relatively recently, because you knew what prejudice looked like, like Billy Bob, like this motherfucker here sitting at the front of the bus with his old lady.
 Like white trash or just plain trash irrespective of color.
 Nowadays the dentition is better but the sentiments can be the same.
 Hipsters have replaced hillbillies.
-That was actually one of the last times that this changing River City felt “real” to me, to tell the truth, that day on the bus with Ma and Pa from Milam County.
+That was the way it felt to be a Black Man in the World Capital of Live Music at the time.
+That was actually one of the last times that this changing city felt “real” to me, to tell the truth, that day on the bus with Ma and Pa from Milam County.
 It wasn’t the last day or anything, wasn’t the beginning of the end like Winston Churchill talked about but it was the end of the beginning like the great man said too.

-My first crib was on the third floor of the Alamo Hotel between the not-yet-extant Elephant Room, which would one day officially become my bar, my drinking hole, and the original location of Whole Foods.
-Which hadn’t yet been built.
-Not because the two sites, Whole Foods and the Elephant Room are related somehow but because they were my primary reference points downtown for years, basically the years when W was in office.
-The Elephant Room would become my personal bar like the Cedar Door was my professional bar back in an earlier day, as my first principal place in town to sit down for serious drinking.
-Long before the origins of Whole Foods, actually, as a funky little organic grocery store, just down the way on Lamar Boulevard.
-Back in the day only hippies and nature freaks and the wealthy shopped at W.F., btw, which had a selection the size of a convenience store and had not yet become a nationwide symbol of conspicuous consumption.
-To set the scene geographically every significant location in my new life in ATX was within a 30-minute walk from the State Capitol.
+The Elephant Room would become my personal bar like the Cedar Door was my professional bar back in an earlier day, as my principal place to sit down with colleagues for serious drinking.
+Long before the origins of Whole Foods, actually, as a funky little organic grocery store.
+Back in the day only hippies and nature freaks/Druids or the wealthy shopped at W.F., btw, which had a selection the size of a convenience store and had not yet become a nationwide symbol of conspicuous consumption.
+To set the scene geographically, every significant location in my life was within a 30-minute walk from the State Capitol.
+Most involved water.

 The Alamo was a residence hotel full of pensioners and transient musicians and people who couldn’t put together first and last month’s rent for a real apartment—people like me.
-The Alamo had a barbershop and restaurant on the first floor but you probably didn’t want to get your hair cut there and you definitely didn’t want to eat the food.
+The hotel had a barbershop and restaurant on the first floor but you probably didn’t want to get your hair cut there and you definitely didn’t want to eat the food.

-Generally-speaking my first impression was that Austin was fucked up but it was a largely holistic experience.
 My metrics: Weed was cheap.
 As a young adult with a job, trying to be responsible, no longer just smoking other people's shit?
 Bought my very first bag, a full oz, for $35 dollars in 1979.
 It was called “Bastrop Special,” which was marginally better than homegrown although it most likely came from Mexico like every other smoke you bought locally.
-This weed had a lot of stems and seeds that you had to remove first, not to sound underprivileged compared to today's pothead.
+This weed had a lot of stems and seeds that you had to remove first, not to sound all underprivileged compared to today's pothead.
 And pussy in ATX was free or reasonably-priced.

 At first it was still go-with-the-flow even after they hit town.
-The family itself was kind of cool, especially the twins, even if they were Republicans.
+The family was kind of cool, especially the twins, even if they were Republicans.
 Weekends you could walk by and see the parties on the grounds of the Mansion, the back fencing didn't include barbed wire yet, and machine guns, you didn't feel like you do now that snipers are tracking your movements, waiting for a step too close.
-When the prior resident Ann Richards lived in that house, before the Bushes, and you passed by on the back sidewalk at night you could swear that you heard women's laughter and you probably did.
+When the prior resident Ann Richards lived in the Big House, before the Bushes, and you passed by on the back sidewalk at night you could swear that you heard women's laughter and you probably did.

-At Governor Bush’s parties, though, during those late summer afternoons, the women wearing sun hats and holding drinks—even if W himself was on the wagon, which he was, born again and all that.
+At Governor Bush’s parties on the grounds of the Mansion, though, during those late summer afternoons, the women wearing sun hats and holding cool drinks—even if W himself was on the wagon, which he was, born again and all that.
 It turned out he only drank blood.

-Anyway if it was a weekday just before the millennium you could stand on Congress Avenue and look up at the front of the State Capitol and if it was anytime, say, after 10 a.m. but before four in the afternoon there was a silver Continental parked out front like the owner was home, W's car.
+Anyway if it was a weekday just before the millennium you could stand on Congress Avenue and look up at the front of the State Capitol and if it was anytime, say, after 10 a.m. but before four in the afternoon there was a silver Lincoln parked out front like the owner was home, W's car.
 He was in.
 If he was already running for president, or so it is said, but not having seen this myself?

 Are you interested in a little political gossip that is a sure thing?